Machine Learning Model Optimization for Intelligent Edge

 Importantly, there is this notion of feedback loop and online model training/update stages.
 Pre-training and optimization takes place in a full-scale central cloud, utilizing its almost infinite power and space.
 By improving model capacity with more factual field data results in a better functioning model at run time.
 It can be shared over a number of (edge) devices by employing them for a number of tasks, with each device working in parallel.

-Next let’s take a bit deeper dive into the technical aspects of supervised ML model optimization techniques, which are considered as compulsory model engineering exercises by many industry leaders.
+Next let’s take a bit deeper dive into the technical aspects of supervised ML model optimization techniques, which are considered as compulsory model engineering exercises by many leaders.

 Motivation and Strategy